amalev18/colliders-msr/README.md

 # Replication Package
 This repository contains the replication package of the study conducted in the Master Thesis "Causal Models Applied to a Study within Mining Software Repository Mining".
+First a short description of the aim of the thesis will be presented.
+Following that, a description of the files present in the repo is explained along with what they contain.
+Lastly, required steps for replication are stated.

+## Short Description of the Thesis
-The practical implications of accidently conditioning on collider variables in research conducted in the domain of mining software repositories is investigated in the thesis.
-A paper was chosen from the Mining Software Repository (MSR) conference, based on selection criteria, as subject in the thesis and on which analyses were made.
+What was investiagted during the study was the practical implications of accidently conditioning on collider variables in research conducted in the domain of mining software repositories.
+A paper was chosen from the Mining Software Repository (MSR) conference, based on selection criteria, as subject in the thesis and on which the analyses were made.
 The paper chosen as subject was "On the Co-Occurrence of Refactoring of Test and Source Code" by Nicholas Alexandre Nagy and Rabe Abdalkareem.
-In short, the authors are interested in predicting when a test code refactoring (TR) would co-occur with a source code refactoring (SR)
+In short, the authors are interested in predicting when a test code refactoring (TR) would co-occur with a source code refactoring (SR).
 The study was conducted by performing computer simulations.

+## Structure of Repository
-Firstly, an independent simulation of a possible scenario in software engineering was performed.
+The first simulation conducted was an independent simulation of a possible scenario in software engineering was performed.
 This, in order to justify making similar investigations for a real research scenario.
 The code for this simulation can be found in the folder `theoretical_SE_scenario`.

 Following that inital simulation, simulations were further conducted based upon a paper identified from the MSR conference.
 In addition to the simulations, an analysis using the empirical data from the research paper was also carried out.
 All material for this can be found in the `msr_paper_analysis` folder.
 It contains one folder for the simulations, and one for the analysis with the empirical data.
 In more detail, each folder contains the following: